Go Away (2NE1 song): Reception

 As with the rest of the To Anyone album, the overall response was favorable.
 "Go Away" topped various online charts along with the other two title tracks.
 On the official South Korean singles chart, it debuted at number eight on September 11, 2010.
 By the eighteenth, it had reached number one where it stayed in the top position for two weeks.
 It was replaced by "It's You" by Sung Si-kyung featuring IU.
 On the monthly chart, it captured the number one spot for the month of September, where it was then replaced by "Then Then Then" by Supreme Team featuring Youngjun.
 At the end of the year, the song placed fourth overall for all songs released in South Korea.
 It achieved 2,444,933 downloads and 24,516,687 streams, enabling it to place 16th and 14th on the downloads and streaming chart, respectively.

 "Go Away" was named the third most downloaded ringtone in South Korea in 2010, and the first by a female artist, with over 547,000 ringtone downloads.
 As of 2013, the song garnered over 2,900,000 units in digital sales in the country (excluding ringtones).
 In Japan, it has sold more than 21,150 physical copies since release in 2011.

 Live performances

 The song was performed as one of three promotional singles through the month of September along with "Clap Your Hands" and "Can't Nobody".
 It was performed on the four main music programs in South Korea: M!
 Countdown, Music Bank, Inkigayo, and Show!
 Music Core.
 The group began Japanese promotions for their debut single by performing the song at Happy Music on November 21, 2011.
-In the United States, it was performed as the closing number for their set at the 2025 Head in the Clouds Festival festival in Pasadena, California.
+In the United States, it was performed as the closing number for their set at the 2025 Head in the Clouds Festival in Pasadena, California.